KSDunne/statement_beauty/TESTING.md

 #### What I did to imporve performance

-Performance is fluctuating between 70-80 every time it is tested.
+Performance on the blog page is fluctuating between 70-80 every time it is tested.
 [Documentation](https://developer.chrome.com/docs/lighthouse/performance/performance-scoring/#fluctuations) says this is normal.
 The following was done during testing to try and improve the performance score:

 - The hero image size was reduced and image type was changed to webp
 - The placeholder image for blogs was reduced in size and the type was changed from jpg to webp
 - The cloudinary settings in the profile specific to me and this project were changed.
 I went to the optimization page of settings and I went to 'default image quality'.
 I changed this setting from 'good quality' to 'economy mode'.
 - There were also console warnings saying that the image urls were not secure so a configuration of secure=True was added to settings.py.

-The very first performance score I got on lighthouse was 69% and after doing all of these steps, it went up to a score of 81% during one test, so I think these steps did make an improvement.
-I will submit the project in this state.
+The first performance score I got on the blog page was 69% and after doing all of these steps, it went up to a score of 81% during one test, so I think these steps did make an improvement.
+The project will be submitted in the state it is in currently.
 However, if time allowed there is one more solution that could be tried.
 It is explained below.

 #### If time allowed, the following could have been done to improve performance